DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 Calling begin with args, can result in those args being saved in the 'wifi settings' area of flash.
 Calling ``WiFi.begin()`` without args, causes the module to use those saved settings.
 See `SDK Connect <#sdk-connect>`__ for an alternative to begin.

-For now, use the slower, but more flexible overload
+For now, use the slower, but more flexible overload:

 .. code:: cpp